 Fall / Winter:

 - DO WELL IN YOUR CLASSES.
 This is the first year of grades that will be recorded on your high school transcript which will be sent to colleges.
-Furthermore, this is the first year you begin to build a reputation with your future letter-of-recommendation-writers (your high school teachers).
+Furthermore, this is the first year you begin to build a reputation with your future letter-of-recommendation-writers (your 9th-12th grade teachers).

 Spring / Summer: